 Accepted papers will be published electronically in the Proceedings of Machine Learning Research (PMLR), and will be presented at the conference as a full-length talk and optionally also as a poster.
 Additionally, rejected papers will also be considered for being presented at the poster session.

 Workshop and posters

 This year, we are collocated with the 2020 edition of the Information Theory and Applications workshop (ITA 2020), and the two events will overlap on February 8 for a day-long symposium we’re calling ITALT (Information Theory Applied to Learning Theory).
 The symposium will feature distinguished speakers and include a poster session.
 All authors will be invited to present a poster, and even those without an oral presentation at the main conference will be considered.

 ALT 2020 will have both a best student paper award (E.M.
 Gold Award) and a best paper award.
-Authors must indicate at submission time if they wish their paper to be eligible for a student award.
+Authors must indicate at submission time if they wish their paper to be eligible for a student award by adding a footnote to the student’s name saying “Eligible for best student paper award”.
 This does not preclude the paper to be eligible for the best paper award.
 The paper can be co-authored by other researchers.

 The conference will be held in San Diego, CA, USA from February 8–10, 2020.

 All questions about submissions should be emailed to the PC chairs at email@example.com (replace Hebrew year by Gregorian).

 Paper submission deadline: